 Before obtaining regulatory approvals for the commercial sale of our product candidates, we must demonstrate through nonclinical testing and clinical trials that our products are safe and effective for use in humans.
 To date the testing of the antibiotic substance MU1140 homologs has been undertaken solely in the laboratory and in animals.
 We have not yet conducted human trials with any MU1140 homolog nor have we initiated clinical trials for our NT-CoV2-1 vaccine product candidate.
-It is possible that when and if future lantibiotic trials and/or our NT-CoV2-1 vaccine product candidates are conducted in humans, they will show that our antibiotic or vaccine candidates are ineffective or harmful in humans, we will be unable to commercialize and generate revenues from sales of such product candidates.
+It is possible that when and if future lantibiotic trials and/or our NT-CoV2-1 vaccine product candidate trials are conducted in humans, they will show that our antibiotic or vaccine candidates are ineffective or harmful in humans.
+If MU1140 homologs or our vaccine product candidate are shown to be ineffective or harmful in humans, we will be unable to commercialize and generate revenues from sales of such product candidates.
 If we are unable to generate revenues from the first generation of MU1140 and homologs, or any other product candidates, our business, financial condition and results of operations will be materially adversely affected.